 The PSNS is kind of a “business as usual” system that keeps the basic functions of your body working as they should.

-There are a number of special receptors for the PSNS in your heart called muscarinic receptors.
+There are several special receptors for the PSNS in your heart called muscarinic receptors.
 These receptors inhibit sympathetic nervous system action.
 This means they’re responsible for helping you maintain your resting heart rate.
 For most people, the resting heart rate is between 60 and 100 beats per minute.

 On the other hand, the sympathetic nervous system (SNS) increases heart rate.
 A faster heart rate (usually) pumps more oxygen-rich blood to the brain and lungs.
 This can give you the energy to run from an attacker or heighten your senses in another scary situation.